mmistakes/minimal-mistakes/_posts/2023-05-23-best-scala-courses.md

 ### 2.2.
 What's the best Scala course for beginners?

-The [Scala & FP Essentials](https://rockthejvm.com/p/scala) course from Rock the JVM is the ultimate introduction to Scala.
+This [Scala & FP Essentials](https://rockthejvm.com/p/scala) is your introduction to Scala.
 I've recorded it 3 times by now, and the latest version of this course covers Scala 3 from scratch.
 You will get everything you need to be able to read, understand and contribute to any beginner-to-intermediate Scala project.
 Most importantly, you'll get a _mindset shift_ which is by far the most important thing to know when you learn Scala or any functional language.

 At this stage of learning Scala, you need to learn: